desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 Desk includes built-in functionality to test your application, including unit tests and integration tests.

-By replacing the `useWebContext()` call to `useTestContext()` in the example above, we can run the app from the command line, without a browser.
+By replacing the `useWebContext()` call to `useTestContext()` in the example above, we can _run the app from the command line_, without a browser.
 Instead of rendering the UI to a browser or other platform, or even simulating the DOM API, Desk simply keeps all view output in memory and allows us to query the result to validate that the output is correct.

 The following example shows how to test our counter program, with integration tests that inspect both the activity instance and its view — simulating a button press to invoke one of the event handlers, and checking the new output.